 Management: Unlike more formal entries, this post is just me kind of freewheeling some hate I’ve worked up on something or other.
 I intend they be civil, but they are rants.
 They are demonstrably more passionately accusatory towards something or someone, but the points I’ll make will at least be coherent.
 I won’t do these on a regular basis.
-They’ll just spontaneously spring to life one day in a conversation, and I’d rather at least the reasonableness, if not the rhetoric, of my sentiments remain etched somewhere for other people to read and reference.
+They’ll just spontaneously spring to mind one day in a conversation, and I’d rather at least the reasonableness, if not the rhetoric, of my sentiments remain etched somewhere for other people to read and reference.

 Every Death Parade discussion that I’ve skimmed through had people dropping and arguing opinions.
 Not a whole lot of surprise there.
 It happens for most, if not all, shows.
 But there’s something about the type of opinion being expressed and debated in Death Parade that seems to be unique to it, special to it.
 This “specialness” is where the focal point of these opinions are concentrated: posts and polemics about good and evil and heaven and hell of all variations.